 What about the cost of maintenance?

 Electric trucks used to cost more to maintain.
-This was down to the maintenance requirements of batteries and the need for more frequent servicing.
-Because the technology is less familiar and generally more complex, batteries also need more technical skills to maintain.
-However, this too is an area where costs are coming down as familiarity with battery and charger technology starts to become the norm.
+However, this is an area where costs are coming down as familiarity with battery and charger technology starts to become the norm.

 Are electric trucks higher maintenance than diesel?